1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Social divisions existed but poets and women also had prominence.

-64. Women poets like Avvaiyar flourished under:
+64. Women poets like Avvaiyar flourished under ____________.

 A) Pandya patronage